snarfmonkey/docker-nexus-backup/README.md

 the disk is lost, the back-ups are lost too.

-This tool addresses these two shortcomings by backing-up the `default` blob store and then uploading everything to GCS, including the database back-up Nexus previously created.
+This tool addresses these two shortcomings by backing-up the `default` blob store and then uploading everything to S3, including the database back-up Nexus previously created.
 This procedure is automatically triggered by [`touching`](https://en.wikipedia.org/wiki/Touch_(Unix))ing `${NEXUS_BACKUP_DIRECTORY}/.backup`.